dimitri/pgloader/pgloader.1.md

   - Of the geometric datatypes, onle the `POINT` database has been covered.
     The other ones should be easy enough to implement now, it's just not done yet.

-  - The PostgreSQL `client_encoding` should be set to `UFT8` as pgloader is using that setting when asking MySQL for its data.

 ### DEFAULT MySQL CASTING RULES